-As of December 31, 2016, the Company had outstanding performance-based RSUs issued in February of 2013, 2014, 2015 and 2016.
-The Company also had outstanding performance-based PSUs issued in 2016.
-The awards may vest over periods ranging from February of 2017 to 2019.
-The table below illustrates the vesting of the performance-based awards for all named executive officers as well as the estimated aggregate vesting that would have occurred for the outstanding awards if the performance measurement date was December 31, 2016 for the performance-based awards granted in February of 2013, 2014, 2015 and 2016.
+As of December 31, 2017, the Company had outstanding performance-based RSUs issued in February of 2013 and 2015.
+The Company also had outstanding performance-based PSUs issued in February of 2016 and 2017.
+The awards may vest over periods ranging from February of 2018 to 2020.
+The table below illustrates the vesting of the performance-based awards for all named executive officers as well as the estimated aggregate vesting that would have occurred for the outstanding awards if the performance measurement date was December 31, 2017 for the performance-based awards granted in February of 2013, 2015, 2016 and 2017.

 Grant Year Target Units Granted % of Units To Vest

 2013 (1) 524 -%

-2014 (2) 75,480 113%

-2015 (3) 130,221 91%
+2015 (2) 130,221 110%

-2016 (4) 469,308 49%
+2016 (3) 469,308 91%

+201 7 (4) 408.621 75%

 - (1) Performance-based RSUs granted to executive officers in February 2013 are dependent on 1) such officer's service for three, four or five years from the date of grant and 2) the Company's achievement of three equally-weighted 3-year average key performance indicators on the third, fourth or fifth anniversary of the grant date.
 This award may vest from 0% to 100% of the target number of shares, based on the achievement of the pre-defined performance criteria.
-Based on actual results as of the third anniversary of the grant date, these awards vested at 99% on February 5, 2016, with two additional years to achieve the defined performance criteria and vest the remaining 1%, which is currently projected to be forfeited. - (2) Performance-based RSUs granted to executive officers in February 2014 are dependent on 1) such officer's service for three years from the date of grant and 2) the Company's achievement of three 3-year average key performance indicators on the third anniversary of the grant date.
+Based on actual results as of the third anniversary of the grant date, these awards vested at 99% on February 5, 2016, with two additional years to achieve the defined performance criteria and vest the remaining 1%, which was projected to be forfeited at December 31, 2017 and was, in fact, forfeited in February 2018. - (2) Performance-based RSUs granted to executive officers in February 2015 are dependent on 1) such officer's service for three years from the date of grant and 2) the Company's achievement of three 3-year average key performance indicators on the third anniversary of the grant date.
 This award may vest from 0% to 150% of the target number of shares, based on the achievement of the pre-defined performance criteria.
-The Company achieved an aggregate vesting of 113% in February 2017. - (3) Performance-based RSUs granted to executive officers in February 2015 are dependent on 1) such officer's service for three years from the date of grant and 2) the Company's achievement of three 3-year average key performance indicators on the third anniversary of the grant date.
-This award may vest from 0% to 150% of the target number of shares, based on the achievement of the pre-defined performance criteria.
-Based on internal forecasts as of December 31, 2016, the Company is currently projected to achieve an aggregate vesting of 91% in February 2018 and thus an estimated 9% forfeiture. - (4) Performance-based PSUs granted to executive officers in February 2016 are dependent on 1) such officer's service for three years from the date of grant and 2) the Company's achievement of three 3-year average key performance indicators on the third anniversary of the grant date.
+Based on internal forecasts as of December 31, 2017, these awards issued by the Company were projected to, and did, in fact, achieve an aggregate vesting of 110% in February 2018. - (3) Performance-based PSUs granted to executive officers in February 2016 are dependent on 1) such officer's service for three years from the date of grant and 2) the Company's achievement of three 3-year average key performance indicators on the third anniversary of the grant date.
 This award may vest from 0% to 150% of the target number of units, based on the achievement of the pre-defined performance criteria.
+Based on internal forecasts as of

+December 31, 2017, these awards issued by the Company are currently projected to achieve an aggregate vesting of 91% in February 2019 and thus an estimated 9% forfeiture.

-Based on internal forecasts as of December 31, 2016, the Company is currently projected to achieve an aggregate vesting of 49% in February 2019 and thus an estimated 51% forfeiture.
+(4) Performance-based PSUs granted to executive officers in February 2017 are dependent on 1) such officer's service for three years from the date of grant and 2) the Company's achievement of three 3-year average key performance indicators on the third anniversary of the grant date.
+This award may vest from 0% to 150% of the target number of units, based on the achievement of the pre-defined performance criteria.
+Based on internal forecasts as of December 31, 2017, these awards issued by the Company are currently projected to achieve an aggregate vesting of 75% in February 2020 and thus an estimated 25% forfeiture.